-Tasmania is a geological and biological treasure where a billion years of Earth’s history are exposed to view.
+Southwest Tasmania is one of the last true wilderness regions of the world.
 Tasmania was the last landmass to break away from the southern supercontinent, Gondwana, and today it has an extremely diverse ecology including grasslands, eucalypt forests, alpine heathlands, moorlands, and cool temperate rainforests.
 Its stunning scenery, Aboriginal heritage, and conservation values have resulted in 40 percent of the state being set aside in nature reserves, including the 3.5 million-acre Tasmanian Wilderness World Heritage Area, one of Australia’s largest conservation reserves and one of only two World Heritage areas to be listed under seven different criteria.

 But Tasmania is a conservation hot spot in more ways than one.
 It has a history of bitter conflict over the use and preservation of natural areas that is still very much alive.
 Tasmania has been the scene of some of the most epic environmental battles in Australia, which have shaped the national conservation movement.
 It was the birthplace of the world’s first green political party, and the state has the highest green vote in the nation.
 Tasmania also provides a case study of corporate corruption of government leading to poor policy outcomes, and a model for activist politics to combat the corruption ofgovernment policy.

 The program’s eight-day field trip in Tasmania includes walks in spectacular, glaciated scenery and magnificent forests, which include coniferous species of Gondwanan origin, extensive rainforests, and the world’s tallest flowering plants.
 You will meet forest protestors who battled to save old growth forests from logging.
 You will also examine the competition between nature conservation and tourism and the use of the land and resources for wood, minerals, and energy production.
 Traveling by bus, the group will visit key sites that illustrate these struggles and sustainable solutions.
 The program will also stay in the Tarkine region of northwest Tasmania, which was rated by CNN as the number one natural area in the world to visit.

 The group will have a five-day camping trip on the Clarence River in northern New South Wales.
 The excursion will be led by Aboriginal guides who have long been associated with the SIT program and who enthusiastically share their knowledge of traditional and contemporary Aboriginal cultures.
 You will make traditional Aboriginal artifacts, learn hunting and gathering skills, experience Aboriginal customs, and hear stories about how to care for and live in the environment.

 Examine urban sustainability in two of the world’s great cities.
 With more than half of the world’s population living in urban areas, cities are a vital element in the study of sustainability.
 On the weeklong field trip to Sydney and Melbourne, you will attend a number of lectures and see examples of sustainability initiatives in urban settings.

 During one-day field excursions around Byron Bay and Lismore you will visit a number of sites important to Australian conservation history and explore temperate and subtropical rainforests, sustainable house design, organic farming, permaculture, community gardens, and renewable energy technologies.